 You can also brand your site by your own full name.
 It is a nice way of having a more personal and warm presence while also building a name and a brand for yourself.
 Many bloggers have built their names in their fields which has allowed them to start selling teaching courses, doing conference talks and even publishing books.
 This option is not for everyone as some people will not be too comfortable putting themselves into the spotlight that much.
 You have to figure out if you are comfortable with this approach of putting yourself into the spotlight.

 So you now have some domain name ideas in mind for your project?
 Very good!
 The process of checking if the domain name is available and then registering it is pretty simple.
 I recommend Bluehost for this.
 You can get your domain name for free there as long as you also get them to host your site.
 Another benefit is that setting your WordPress site there is a quick process that can be done without any prior experience.
 Click here to check if your chosen domain name is available:

 The .com domain name extension is the most popular and most recognizable extension.
 Some 80% of top ranked sites on US based Google searches are .com domains.
 Most people regard that as the default extension and would automatically type .com after any name.
-Because of this always try and get the .com domain name, it is especially important if you are writing to a global audience.
+Because of these benefits (including search engine ranking benefits) I always try and get the .com domain name, it is especially important if you are writing to a global audience.